-Seton Hall University Office of Compliance and Risk Management Mission:
+Seton Hall University Office of EEO and Title IX Compliance Mission:

-The Office of Compliance and Risk Management is dedicated to furthering the mission of Seton Hall University while ensuring compliance with all applicable federal and state laws, regulations, and university policies.
+The Office of EEO and Title IX Compliance is dedicated to furthering the mission of Seton Hall University while ensuring compliance with all applicable federal and state laws, regulations, and university policies.
 Consistent with this mission is to maintain integrity and to adhere to the highest standards of ethical conduct.